 - Completeness: Completeness is achieved when all your paragraphs are effortlessly supporting the main idea.
 Such paragraphs are considered complete.

 Shorter paragraphs fo make it easier for readers, but the length of your paragraph will depend on the type of writing.
 Academic writing will differ from commercial writing which in turn differs from book writing.

 How to Write a Perfect Paragraph

 First, it’s essential to understand what makes a good paragraph?
-Remember, a good paragraph must consist of a key sentence, few supporting sentences, and a closing phrase.
+Remember, a good paragraph must consist of a key sentence, a few supporting sentences, and a closing phrase.

 When you organize your passage following this structure, your paragraph gives your readers a clear and concise message.